-Some modules are not recommended for students who have done only the BSc in Chemistry, Option Teaching (120 ECTS in Chemistry), unless they have also completed the 30-ECTS minor programme Chemistry for chemists during their Bachelor studies.
+Some modules are not recommended for students who have done only the BSc in Chemistry, Option Teaching (120 ECTS credits in Chemistry), unless they have also completed the 30 ECTS credits minor programme Chemistry for chemists during their Bachelor studies.

-The mandatory modules for students with a 120 ECTS bachelor in chemistry are
+The mandatory modules for students with a 120 ECTS credits bachelor Bachelor of Science in chemistry Chemistry are

-MO-CH.4012 Advanced organic chemistry module
+MO-SCH.04012 Advanced organic chemistry module

-MO-CH.4250 Analytical chemistry module
+MO-SCH.04250 Analytical chemistry module

-MO-CH.4702 Advanced inorganic chemistry module
+MO-SCH.04702 Advanced inorganic chemistry module

-MO-CH.4801 Polymers module
+MO-SCH.04802 Polymers module

-MO-CH.4900 Research module
+MO-SCH.04900 Research module

-These modules have to be complemented by 9 ECTS points of courses on bachelor or master level taken within the Faculty of Sciences of the University of Fribourg in the domain of their bachelor minor.
+These modules have to be complemented by 9 ECTS points of courses on bachelor or master level taken within the Faculty of Science and Medicine of the University of Fribourg in the domain of their bachelor minor.
 The choice has to be approved by the study advisor.

-The MSc degree programme is completed by a 6 month master research project of 30 ECTS in total, which includes writing a master thesis and its oral defence.
+The MSc degree programme is completed by a 6 month master research project of 30 ECTS credits in total, which includes writing a master thesis and its oral defence.